percona/percona-xtrabackup/README.md

 ## Licensing

 Percona is dedicated to **keeping open source open**.
 Whenever possible, we strive to include permissive licensing for both our software and documentation.
 For this project, we are using version 2 of the GNU General Public License (GPLv2).
+For the documentation, we use [this license](https://docs.percona.com/percona-xtrabackup/8.0/copyright-and-licensing-information.html).

 ## How to get involved

-We encourage contributions and are always looking for new members that are as dedicated to serving the community as we are.
-The [Contributing Guide](https://github.com/percona/percona-xtrabackup/blob/8.0/storage/innobase/xtrabackup/doc/source/contributing.md) contains how you can contribute.
+We encourage contributions and are always looking for members that are as dedicated to serving the community as we are.
+The [Contributing Guide](https://github.com/percona/pxb-docs/blob/8.0/contributing.md) contains how you can contribute.

 ## Contact